AlfioEmanueleFresta/practical-ecb-lib/README.md

 This library provides some utility functions that can be used to operate on images as a single byte literal -- where each pixel is represented as three bytes (R, G, B).

-It allows to define a simple function which operates on a string of bytes and apply the function to the pixels body of the image, generating a valid image as output.
+It allows to define a simple function which operates on a bytes literal and apply the function to the pixels body of the image, generating a valid image as output.

-The purpose of this library is to allow to demonstrate visually the effects of different encryption methods on images.
-For this reason, this library also provides functions to encrypt the body using a few different encryption techniques.
+The purpose of this library is to allow to visually demonstrate the effects of different encryption methods on images.
+For this reason, this library also provides functions to encrypt the body using a few different encryption techniques (stream cipher, ECB encryption).

 This is part of the [Cyber Security Practicals](https://cs.york.ac.uk/cyber-practicals/).